AmusedDiffuser/CreatorToolz/README.md

 Batch_GitPuller.py - a non-GUI script that goes through each subfolder of the folder in which it is run, and preforms a git pull.
 Just to be sure it doesn't accidentaly break anything else, it cleverly checks to make sure it doesn't go more than one folder deep as it goes.
-Can be easily run with the command "python Batch_Folder_GitPuller.py".
+Can be easily run with the command ```python Batch_Folder_GitPuller.py```